egor-georgiev/isolate-build-secret-issue/README.md

 # Isolate the secrets issue
+**UPDATE**: I have found that the change in the behavior is caused by [this commit](https://github.com/docker/compose/commit/b387ba4a05accb92a52b48e75c46e61cab9cbc82).
+Please see the issue below.

 This repository is dedicated for a [github issue](https://github.com/docker/compose/issues/13255).

 Despite secret name and secret value being in the .env file and the .env file being picked up by the configuration, these envs are not picked up from the env-file for the secrets: